 Even after the lawsuit has started, it's always possible to reach a settlement.
 Settlements are often reached just prior to trial or after it has already begun.

 If your claim is worth less than $50K, courts require that we try to reach a settlement with the help of a neutral mediator before the case goes to trial.
 It's still rare for a case to be tried, but many cases go all the way to the courthouse steps.
 The court will appoint a mediator, hear all of the evidence and hear all of the motions.
 The mediator will then issue their decision within 10 days of the hearing.
 If the decision we receive at mediation is not one that is reasonable, we may then appeal it and request a “Jury Trial” in Superior Court.

 About 90% of cases settle before trial.
 The trial is a very expensive and time-intensive process.
 It's important that you know the risks and potential rewards of going to trial.
 A lot of times the threat of trial is what is important, the closer a case proceeds to trial, the more reasonable the parties become and cases settle.

 If mediation does not result in a settlement, the case will be set for trial.
 The waiting time for the trial varies; however, it could be anywhere from six months to three years or even more.
 Once the date has been established, we can request that the court holds a pretrial conference where certain legal issues can be clarified.

-When the parties just don't see eye to eye on one or more issues, and they can't get into a range that financially makes sense, given the way they had the case evaluated, we will go to trial, and a jury will decide the case.
 We like to think of ourselves as distinguished from other law firms in that we try cases.
 Most lawyers settle cases; they don’t try them.
-You want a lawyer prepared to try your case, even though most cases don't get to trial, because the cases that are prepared and the lawyers that are ready to go to trial get better results than the ones who just settle them.
+You want a lawyer prepared to try your case, because the cases that are prepared and the lawyers that are ready to go to trial get better results than the ones who just settle them.
 We try cases, and we get great results.